-Details of the remuneration of the Directors and five highest paid individuals for the year ended 31 December 2021 are set out in notes 9 and 10 to the consolidated financial statements of this annual report.
+Details of the remuneration of the Directors and five highest paid individuals for the year ended 31 December 2022 are set out in notes 9 and 10 to the consolidated financial statements of this annual report.

 The remuneration to Directors is subject to the Shareholders' approval at the general meeting.
 The emoluments payable to the Directors and senior management and their respective contractual terms under their employment contracts or service contracts are determined by the Board with recommendations of the remuneration committee of the Company (the "Remuneration Committee"), having regard to their performance, our Group's operating results and comparable market statistics.
-No Directors, or any of their respective associates, was involved in deciding their own remuneration.
+No Directors, or any of their respective associates, were involved in deciding their own remuneration.

-Pursuant to code provision B.1.5 of the CG Code (which has been re-numbered as code provision E.1.5 of the CG Code since 1 January 2022), remuneration paid to each of the members of the senior management of the Company (except for three executive Directors) for the year ended 31 December 2021 is less than RMB300,000.
+Pursuant to code provision E.1.5 of the CG Code, remuneration paid to each of the members of the senior management of the Company (except for three executive Directors) for the year ended 31 December 2022 is less than RMB420,000.
 No Director and senior management of the Company has waived or agreed to waive any emoluments.